Connor-McCartney/Connor-McCartney.github.io/_pages/misc/Memory.md

 <br>

-# How to analyse section headers?
+# How to analyse a binary's section headers?

 `readelf -S a.out`